webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/multi-hybrid-cloud.rst

 Bcome allows for interacting with servers from multiple clouds, and on-premise infrastructure at the same time.

-This guide demonstates a simple AWS, GCP and on-premise integration, where each source is used to populate an inventory, and then all three used as contributors to populate a merged (multi-hybrid-cloud) inventory.
+This guide demonstrates a simple AWS, GCP and on-premise integration, where each source is used to populate an inventory, and then all three used as contributors to populate a merged (multi-hybrid-cloud) inventory.

 .. note::